Film cameras

 • Medium and Large Format Cameras: Explore medium and large format cameras, known for their higher image quality, greater detail, and use in professional photography and specialized applications.

-See also Wheatstone ABC Telegraph
+See also Dial Telegraph

 Advantages and Limitations: